FRACerqueira/PromptPlus/README.md

 - New control to switch Alternate screen
 - Fixed bug Console does not change foreground/background color correctly
 - Fixed bug Control ProgressBar
-    - Not show gradient when setted ProgressBarType.Fill
+    - Not show gradient when set ProgressBarType.Fill
 - Improve testability of result classes/struct (Internal to public)

 ## Whats news in V4.0.2
 - New Control Pipeline
     - PromptPlus.Pipeline(T startvalue)
 - Changed WaitControl to take context value in tasks and return context in result
-    - There are small break-chages
+    - There are small break-changes
 - Add Answer key check equals "Yes"/"No" using config values
     - IsYesResponseKey(this ConsoleKeyInfo keyinfo)
     - IsNoResponseKey(this ConsoleKeyInfo keyinfo)